Thursday July 30

 The view southeast from the Rundetarn toward Christianshavn

-You can sort of make out the shoreline of Sweden beyond the windmills.
+You can sort of make out the

 The view south from the Rundetarn toward Christiansborg Castle/Palace